AngeloTrifelli/PlayVerse/README.md

 In order to run the application, you must first install the following pre-requisites:

 - **Docker**: fundamental for creating the containers of the services offered by the application.
-It's suggested to download **docker desktop** from the offical website:
+It's recommended to download **Docker Desktop** from the official website:
   - **Windows**: [Docker Desktop](https://www.docker.com/products/docker-desktop)

 ## Application Launch